grispinogunnar/portfolio/README.md

 ### Background

 I am originally from Maryville, Missouri, where I am attending school for my B.S. in computer science.
-During my studies, I have dveloped a strong foundation in programming and problem solving, which I have been further honing with personal projects and self-directed learning.
+During my studies, I have developed a strong foundation in programming and problem solving, which I have been further honing with personal projects and self-directed learning.
 The huge variety in projects and classes in school have also provided me with the adaptability needed to learn and understand new concepts very efficiently.

 ### Experience